The Feast of the Goat (film): Production

-The movie had a release date in Madrid February 24, 2006 but first had a screening in the Berlin International Film Festival.
+The movie was released in Madrid on February 24, 2006, but first had a screening in the Berlin International Film Festival.
+It was released in Peru on 30 March 2006.

 Reception

 Writing for Variety Magazine, Jonathan Holland described the film as "rushed, but thoroughly enjoyable" and executed with "clinical skill".
 Holland complained that the film lacked the nuance and strong characterization of Vargas Llosa's novel.